DisCoTec/discotec.github.io/2025/women_in_science.md

 ![Ada Lovelace](./Ada_Lovelace.png)

-DisCoTec conference organizes for the first time a session targetting Women in Science.

 As part of the DisCoTec 2025 conference, we are organizing a “Women in Science” session to highlight the careers of women scientists.
 The aim is to share researchers testimonies and experience as a women in computer science or a colleague and collaborator of women in science while inspiring young female researchers to pursue an academic career.